-- Verification of current health insurance (photocopy of card) - Current, unencumbered LNA licensure. - Students must maintain throughout program and submit updated documentation accordingly. - American Heart Association BLS for Healthcare Providers (photocopy of both sides of card). - Students must maintain throughout program and submit updated documentation accordingly.

-- Criminal background check. - Castlebranch background check received prior to admission and as required by clinical agencies. - First-year and transfer nursing students: verification of a two-step TB skin test (with 1-3 weeks in between first and second test) or a QuantiFERON Gold blood test for initial screening. - If either the TB skin test(s) or the QuantiFERON Gold blood test is (are) positive, a student must have a negative chest x-ray and medical screening to rule out active pulmonary tuberculosis and also to determine if treatment is necessary for either active tuberculosis disease or latent tuberculosis infection. - Returning senior-level students will either need a one-step TB skin test or QuantiFERON Gold blood test. - If either the TB skin test or QuantiFERON Gold blood test is positive, a student must have a negative chest x-ray and medical screening to rule out active pulmonary tuberculosis and also to determine if treatment is necessary for either active tuberculosis disease or latent tuberculosis infection. - Completed health history physical exam form with the following: - Completed vaccine series OR immunity to the following diseases: - Varicella (Chicken Pox) - Measles, Mumps, Rubella (MMR) - Tetanus, Diphtheria, Acellular Pertussis (TDaP) - Hepatitis B - Students may elect to sign a waiver to decline Hepatitis B vaccination only. - All nursing students are required to have an annual influenza vaccine by October 1 of each calendar year or as designated by the Nursing Department Chair.
+- Verification of current health insurance (photocopy of card) - Current, unencumbered LNA licensure or equivalent skill set - American Heart Association BLS for Healthcare Providers (photocopy of both sides of card) - Criminal background check - Verification of a two-step TB skin test (with 1-3 weeks in between first and second test) or a QuantiFERON Gold blood test for initial screening - If either the TB skin test(s) or the QuantiFERON Gold blood test is (are) positive, a student must have a negative chest x-ray and medical screening to rule out active pulmonary tuberculosis and also to determine if treatment is necessary for either active tuberculosis disease or latent tuberculosis infection. - Returning senior-level students will either need a one-step TB skin test or QuantiFERON Gold blood test. - Completed health history physical exam form with the following: - Completed vaccine series OR immunity to the following diseases: - Varicella (Chicken Pox) - Measles, Mumps, Rubella (MMR) - Tetanus, Diphtheria, Acellular Pertussis (TDaP) - Hepatitis B (and or signed waiver) - Influenza annual influenza vaccine due by October 1 of each calendar year or as designated by the Nursing Department Chair. - Covid-19 vaccination